Nasdaq hits correction, Dow advances as stimulus bill nears finish line

-(Reuters) - Technology-related shares sold off on Monday in a big downturn that pushed the Nasdaq into corrective territory and offset stocks that rose on hopes the $1.9 trillion COVID-19 relief bill will spur the U.S. economy.
+(Reuters) - Technology-related shares sold off on Monday in a big downturn that pushed the Nasdaq into a correction and offset stocks that rose on hopes the $1.9 trillion COVID-19 relief bill will spur the U.S. economic recovery.

-The big technology stocks that have led Wall Street to scale successive peaks over the past year’s rally fell with the Nasdaq closing down 2.41%, roughly 10.5% below its Feb.
-12 record close of 14,095.47.
+The Dow hit a record intra-day high but the big tech stocks that have led Wall Street to scale successive peaks over the past year fell, with the Nasdaq closing down 2.41%.
+The Nasdaq is now down 10.6% from its Feb.
+12 record close, or more than a 10% slide the market considers a correction.

-Financial shares and restaurant and travel-related stocks that are expected to do well when the economy reopens rose but were unable to offset the weight of the bigger tech shares that dominate the U.S. stock market.
+Shares related to finance, restaurants and travel rose on expectations those sectors will do well when the economy reopens, but they were unable to offset the weight of the bigger tech shares that dominate the U.S. stock market.

-After the legislation won U.S. Senate approval on Saturday, President Joe Biden said he hoped for a quick passage of the revised coronavirus relief package by the Democrat-controlled House of Representatives so he could sign it and send $1,400 direct payments to Americans.
+After the stimulus bill won U.S. Senate approval on Saturday, President Joe Biden said he hoped for quick passage by the Democrat-controlled House of Representatives so he could sign it and send $1,400 direct payments to Americans.

-Prospects of more government spending and faster economic growth have stoked fears of a spike in inflation, sending the benchmark 10-year Treasury yield to near one-year highs.
+But prospects of more government spending and a growing economy have stoked fears of an inflation spike, sending the benchmark 10-year Treasury yield to near one-year highs and weighing on technology shares that rely on cheap funding for growth.

-U.S. Treasury Secretary Janet Yellen, however, said on Monday the package would fuel a “very strong” U.S. recovery and she did not expect the economy to run too hot because of the increased spending.
+U.S. Treasury Secretary Janet Yellen said on Monday the package would fuel a “very strong” U.S. recovery and she did not expect the economy to run too hot because of the increased spending.

-In the S&P 500, the financial sector was the biggest boost, hitting a record as higher market interest rates and a steeper yield curve helped banks.
-Industrials were right behind, also reaching a record high, while the materials sector neared an all-time peak.
-The technology sector was deepest in the red.

-Financials, along with restaurant and travel-related stocks that will do well as the economy reopens, have been leading the charge higher, James said.
+Stocks that will do well once people start traveling and eating out again have been leading the charge higher, James said.

 The Dow Jones Industrial Average rose 306.14 points, or 0.97%, to 31,802.44, the S&P 500 lost 20.59 points, or 0.54%, to 3,821.35 and the Nasdaq Composite dropped 310.99 points, or 2.41%, to 12,609.16.